 Description

-Easy Creamy Tuscan Chicken – pan seared chicken nestled in a creamy garlic white wine sauce with spinach and burst tomatoes.
+This creamy Tuscan chicken features pan-seared chicken in a garlic white wine sauce with spinach and burst tomatoes.
+A quick one-pan recipe!

 Ingredients